CristinaMarilena/checkers-game-java-fx/README.md

 ## Things to be implemented

 * Unit Tests
-* Making a player to execute a jump if it is available.
+* Make a player to execute a jump if it is available.
 * Present the player the possible moves for the selected pawn.
 * Not ending a player's turn until he does all the possible jumps.
-* Make a king combine jumps in different directions.
+* Make a king combine jumps in different directions in the same turn.

 ![screenshot from 2018-07-23 05-50-05](https://user-images.githubusercontent.com/23499989/43054918-7fbad950-8e3c-11e8-9d60-b358354dacdd.png)